Philip French: Death

 After years of ill health, French died at his home from a heart attack on 27 October 2015, aged 82, and his ashes were buried on the eastern side of Highgate Cemetery.

-Speaking after his death, The Observer editor John Mulholland said that French was "a giant figure" in the paper's history and "part of its soul for the past 50 years", adding: He was a brilliant critic whose erudition and judgement were respected by generations of cinema lovers and film-makers alike.
+Upon his death on 27 October 2015, French was referred to by his Observer successor Mark Kermode as "an inspiration to an entire generation of film critics".
+The Observer editor John Mulholland said that French was "a giant figure" in the paper's history and "part of its soul for the past 50 years", adding: He was a brilliant critic whose erudition and judgement were respected by generations of cinema lovers and film-makers alike.
 He was also a joy to work with, unfailingly warm and generous to colleagues and to the thousands of readers he encountered.
 He is revered as one of the most astute critics of his generation, whose love of film shone through his lucid and engaging writing.
 He will be missed sorely, but he will be remembered with affection and respect by his legion of admirers.
 French's son Sean said, "If readers felt they knew him it's because he put his personality into the writing.
 He was a very funny man, with a slightly grim comic view of the world and this obsessive thing about puns."
 The Daily Telegraph said that French was "the doyen of English film critics" and estimated that he had seen some 14,000 films, many of them during the 50 years that he wrote for The Observer.